manujosephv/pytorch_tabular/docs/training.md

 - `overfit_batches`: float: Uses this much data of the training set.
 If nonzero, will use the same training set for validation and testing.
 If the training dataloaders have shuffle=True, Lightning will automatically disable it.
 Useful for quickly debugging or trying to overfit on purpose.
 Defaults to `0`

 - `track_grad_norm`: bool: This is only used if experiment tracking is setup.
 Track and Log Gradient Norms in the logger. -1 by default means no tracking.
 1 for the L1 norm, 2 for L2 norm, etc. Defaults to `False`.
 If the gradient norm falls to zero quickly, then we have a problem.

+## Using the entire PyTorch Lightning Trainer

+To unlock the full potential of the PyTorch Lightning Trainer, you can use the `trainer_kwargs` parameter.
+This will let you pass any parameter that is supported by the PyTorch Lightning Trainer.

 **For a complete list of parameters refer to the API Docs**